-163. Internally, as agencies agree strategic approaches and new partnerships with developing countries, , they need to ensure that poverty-environment linkages and issues of long-term sustainability are clearly understood and integrated in strategic planning approaches.
-Often, existing "safeguard procedures", such as those relating to environmental assessment can be build on for this purpose.
+163. Internally, as agencies agree strategic approaches and new partnerships with developing countries, coherence will need to be maintained with an agency's safeguard policies.
+In particular, this means ensuring that poverty-environment linkages and issues of long-term sustainability are integrated into the concept, development and support of strategic planning approaches.